OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

                     Console.WriteLine("Deserializing Sample Data Set...");

-                    //Prepare hello stream for deserializing hello data buffer.Seek(0, SeekOrigin.Begin);
+                    //Prepare the stream for deserializing the data buffer.Seek(0, SeekOrigin.Begin);

-                    //Create a SequentialReader instance for type SensorData, which deserializes all serialized objects from hello given stream.
+                    //Create a SequentialReader instance for type SensorData, which deserializes all serialized objects from the given stream.
-                    //It allows iterating over hello deserialized objects because it implements hello IEnumerable<T> interface. using (var reader = AvroContainer.CreateGenericReader(buffer))
+                    //It allows iterating over the deserialized objects because it implements the IEnumerable<T> interface. using (var reader = AvroContainer.CreateGenericReader(buffer))
                     {
                         using (var streamReader = new SequentialReader<object>(reader))